Who Was the Billionaire on Board the Titanic Submersible? - Breaking Latest News

 Hamish Harding had already flown into space with Blue Origin and had broken several records.

-The provider of the trip on the submersible, with which tourists were able to visit the wreck of the Titanic, assumes that the submarine imploded and all passengers are dead.
+The provider of the trip on the submersible, which allowed tourists to visit the wreck of the Titanic, assumes that the submarine imploded and all passengers are dead.

 We’re currently testing machine translations of articles by our US colleagues at Insider.
 This article was automatically translated and checked by a real editor.
 We welcome feedback at the end of the article.

-It is now sad certainty: The submersible Titan, which was heading to the wreck of the Titanic, imploded, all passengers are presumed dead.
+It is now sad certainty: The Titan submersible that was heading to the Titanic wreck imploded, all passengers are presumed dead.
 One of them was Hamisch Harding, a British billionaire who was a well-known explorer and last year with Blue Origin flew into space.

 The 58-year-old was no stranger to the extreme tourism.
 He was among a select group of space tourists who paid privately to take part in orbital missions.